Virtual CFO

 Virtual CFO (or vCFO for short) stands for virtual chief financial officer.
-A virtual CFO is an outsourced service provider offering high skill assistance in financial requirements of an organization, just like a chief financial officer does for large organizations.
+A virtual CFO is an outsourced service provider offering high-skill assistance in the financial requirements of an organization, just like a chief financial officer does for large organizations.
 A virtual CFO may be a single person or an entity.

-It's the equivalent of hiring a financial director on the side.
-Virtual CFOs are especially advantageous for small organizations that may not have the financial resources to engage a full-time CFO, but would benefit from having an experienced financial professional in charge of their finance department.

-Virtual CFOs can undertake a variety of finance-related duties that many founders and business owners lack the abilities to handle, including as budgeting, identifying market trends, obtaining money, and preparing financial forecasts.
-Because virtual Chief Financial Officers are frequently hired by smaller start-ups, they'll be expected to handle some of the more fundamental financial chores like bookkeeping and reconciliation.

 Target market

 The mushrooming of the startup ecosystem has generated specialized service providers which fit the requirement of startups.
 Virtual CFO is one such specialized service provider.
 Startups normally do not have the resources to hire a full-time CFO.
-Startups like to keep fixed costs low, and having an outsourced service provider provides them with the flexibility of choosing services as and when required.
-A Virtual CFO provides strategic, value add services to a startup which cannot be provided by an accountant.
+Startups prefer keeping fixed costs low, and having an outsourced service provides them with the flexibility of choosing services as and when required.
+A Virtual CFO provides strategic, value add services to a startup that cannot be provided by an accountant.
 In the United States, VCFO services are typically used by small to medium businesses with annual sales in excess of $1 million.

 Services offered

 The primary role of a chief financial officer in any organization is to oversee the financial planning, maintain and report on the financial activities, and manage financial risk of the business.
 A virtual CFO provides the same services but since the common clientele of a virtual CFO are small businesses and startups, there are certain more services that are expected of them.
 Services offered by a virtual CFO often follow the financial pyramid of needs.
-In the basic level, a virtual CFO is expected to be the bookkeeper of the client and has to take responsibility for the accuracy of the account books and interpret the financial information from the accounting data to the client.
+At the basic level, a virtual CFO is expected to be the bookkeeper of the client and has to take responsibility for the accuracy of the account books and interpret the financial information from the accounting data to the client.
 They make take responsibility for executing or overseeing the reporting process.
-On the more strategic side, they are the financial and strategic sparring partner from the CEO.
-They are also responsible for suggesting measures to control expenditure and acquire capital at low cost.
+On the more strategic side, they are the financial and strategic sparring partners of the CEO.
+They are also responsible for suggesting measures to control expenditure and acquire capital at a low cost.

 Practice

 Small companies may need a controller on a weekly or fortnightly basis.
-Virtual CFOs also offer one-time help with strategic transactions, financial processes, business plans and budgeting.
+Virtual CFOs also offer one-time help with strategic transactions, financial processes, business plans, and budgeting.